 … and basically didn’t bother to throw on a single ornament for all of December.

 At first, I thought the usual culprit — procrastination — was to blame.
 Every day that I walked by my tree, I told myself tomorrow, and kept doing other things.
 I sorted through all of my ornaments for the color scheme I wanted to go with.
 I bought four new ornaments that coordinated with the color scheme I planned to go with.
 And yet, tomorrow.
 I left it as-is.

 It was blank (well, almost, since the lights were already attached) and comforting.
-I could walk by, let my eyes glaze over, and just appreciate my nearly-naked tree.
+I could walk by, let my eyes glaze over, and just appreciate my nearly-nude tree.
 I put a skirt on it because it seemed silly without one, but that was it.

 I did the holiday thing at other people’s houses and came home to doing my own, quiet thing.
 It’s actually been really nice to feel a sense of slowness at a time of year where everything else seems so rushed.
 I’ve been spending time with family, new and old friends, and neglected to feel bad about not throwing glitter on a year that I am not even planning to be friends with as of January 1st.

 In hindsight, I’m glad I did things this way; my 2016 tree reflects my feelings about 2016 pretty well.